pkumarex/utils/tools/ansible-role/README.md

 5. Host Verification Service
 6. Integration Hub
 7. Trust Agent
-> **Note**: `Trusted Workload Placement - Containers` requires orchestrators `openstack/kubernetes` and `integration-hub` to be configured to talk to these orchestrators.
+> **Note**: `Trusted Workload Placement - Containers` requires orchestrator `Kubernetes` and `integration-hub` to be configured to talk to Kubernetes.
-    The playbook will place the `integration-hub` installer and configure the env except for `openstack/kubernetes` configuration in the `ihub.env`.
+    The playbook will place the `integration-hub` installer and configure the env except for `kubernetes` configuration in the `ihub.env`.
-    Once `openstack/kubernetes`  is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
+    Once `kubernetes`  is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
-    Please refer product guide for supported versions of orchestrators and installation of `integration-hub`<br>
+    Please refer product guide for supported versions of Kubernetes and installation of `integration-hub`<br>

 **Launch Time Protection - VM Confidentiality**